cloud-gov/cg-site/_docs/ops/design/secrets.md

 secret, e.g. where the secret is set or configured.
 In the case of Cloud Foundry UAA client secrets, it's the `cf` deployment name.
 Consumers of the credential should never be considered for the `${generalized-deployment-name}`.
-In order to create a custom absolute path for a credential, cloud.gov operators must understand the consumer/producer relationship of the dependencies of the software they're deploying.
+In order to create a custom absolute path for a credential, Cloud.gov operators must understand the consumer/producer relationship of the dependencies of the software they're deploying.